 Group B: History, Social Sciences, and Psychology

-Minimum of two units in the same department from one of the following: Anthropology 211 and one additional upper-division anthropology course; one introductory political science course (210, 220, 230, 240, or 250) and any other political science course, but no more than one course from Political Science 230 and 386–415; Sociology 211 and one other sociology course; any two units in economics, history or psychology; two units from linguistics (see the linguistics department listing for those courses that fulfill Group B); Classics 371, 373, or 375; or one of Humanities 210, 220, or 230.
+Minimum of two units in the same department from one of the following: Anthropology 211 and either an upper division anthropology course or Anthropology 201; one introductory political science course (220, 230, 240, or 260–formerly 210/250) and any other political science course, but no more than one course from Political Science 230 and 386–415; Sociology 211 and one other sociology course; any two units in economics, history or psychology; two units from linguistics (see the linguistics department listing for those courses that fulfill Group B); Classics 371, 373, or 375; or one of Humanities 210, 220, or 230.

 Group C: The Natural Sciences